spotted hyenas mating and having sex in the wild

 • The hyena will scavenge and hunt when given the opportunity.

-• They also keep a look out for vultures.if they are harassed at a kill by superior numbers of other predators they may cut their losses by tearing a piece off the carcass and running away with it.
+• They also keep a lookout for vultures.
+If they are harassed at a kill by superior numbers of other predators, they may cut their losses by tearing a piece off the carcass and running away with it.

-• On a one to one basis hyenas can displace any predator except a lion from a kill.
+• On a one-to-one basis, hyenas can displace any predator except a lion from a kill.
 Lioness and cubs will give way if they are outnumbered four to one.

-• Usually lions cannot be displaced from a carcass by a hyena if an adult male is present.
-However if they are heavily outnumbered, even lions give away their food to them.
+• Usually, lions cannot be displaced from a carcass by a hyena if an adult male is present.
+However, if they are heavily outnumbered, even lions give away their food to them.

 • These African animals are less skilled at stalking than cats and instead rely on their speed and stamina to run down their prey.